-Depending on the treatment a patient receives before and afterwards, a liver transplant can be a waste of an organ.
-Swapping out the liver doesn’t address any amatoxins still circulating in the bloodstream.
-If the kidneys can’t expel the remaining poisons, the new liver is doomed, too.
-“So as long as any amatoxin is left in the body, it is as potently deadly as at the time of ingestion,” Dr. Mitchell explains.
-Coupling a liver transplant with a procedure to drain the gall bladder of amatoxins is much more effective.
+[[this is interesting but gets a little bit away from the main point of the poisoning]]

-Medical advice can go awry in the early stages of amatoxin poisoning, too.
-Poison control centers often prescribe activated charcoal to prevent poisons from being absorbed by the gastro-intestinal (GI) tract and causing liver damage.
-This works well for many poisons such as acetaminophen overdose, but the usefulness of this tactic for amatoxin poisoning is questionable.
-Because of the usual delay in symptoms after consuming mushrooms, by the time a patient usually seeks medical assistance amatoxins have traveled well past the GI tract.
+Medical treatment can go awry in the early stages of amatoxin poisoning.
+Poison control centers often prescribe activated charcoal to prevent poisons from being absorbed by the gastro-intestinal tract and causing liver damage.
+This works well for acetaminophen overdose and other poisonings, but by the time a patient usually seeks medical assistance, amatoxins have traveled well past the GI tract.

-Part of the problem of recognizing the symptoms of amatoxin poisoning and properly treating it is that mushroom poisonings are relatively rare.
-The first time a physician treats a patient for amatoxin poisoning, Dr. Mitchell explains, is likely to be their last.
+Part of the challenge of recognizing the symptoms of amatoxin poisoning and properly treating it is that mushroom poisonings are relatively rare.
+The first time a physician treats a patient for amatoxin poisoning, Mitchell explains, is likely to be her last. [[Section break here for the history and botany sections]]

-Hence the need for a clinical trial.
-Sixty poisoned patients later, Dr. Mitchell and colleagues have finally figured out how to take the “death” out of “Death Cap.”

 The death cap mushroom is an invasive species from Europe.
 It became such a world traveler because humans spread the mushroom’s spores around like glitter at a kids’ glitter party.

 Fungi such as the death cap are ectomycorrhizal, meaning that they live symbiotically on the roots of trees.
 The fungus extends from the roots to form a network in the soil, called a mycelium, which is much finer than tree roots.
 The mycelium can more easily reach nutrients like nitrogen and phosphorous than the tree can, and it trades these nutrients with the tree in exchange for sugars, which the tree makes using photosynthesis.